calcuis/river-crossing-game/README.md

 ## challenges
 Modify the code and satisfy the requirements below:

-1. Two items in the boat for each transit.
+1. Two items maximum in the boat for each transit.

 2. Define a transition status.